bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 But this *does* mean that the future of the web does not *necessarily* belong to javascript, as appeared to be the case say five years ago.

 We are fond of talking about the HOWL stack: Hypermedia On Whatever you'd Like.
-The idea is that, by returning to a (more powerful) Hypermedia Architecture, you can use whatever backend language you'd like: python, lisp, haskell, go, java, whatever.
+The idea is that, by returning to a (more powerful) Hypermedia Architecture, you can use whatever backend language you'd like: python, lisp, haskell, go, java, c#, whatever.
 Even javascript, if you like.
 There's no accounting for taste, after all.
 Since you are using hypermedia & HTML for your server interactions, you don't feel that pressure to adopt javascript on the backend that a huge javascript front end produces.
 You can still use javascript, of course, (perhaps in the form of alpine) but you use it in the manner it was originally intended: as a light, front end scripting language for enhancing your